 Activities Requiring an Approved IACUC Protocol

-Any activity that will affect animals in CSUF’s care (e.g., remodeling, public display of animals) should also be brought to the IACUC’s attention.
+Any activity that will affect animals in CSUF’s care (e.g., remodeling, public display of animals) should also be brought to the IACUC’s attention and may also be subject to review.

 The following activities are exempt from the requirement for a completed protocol for Animal Care and Use, but still require a formal exemption letter.
 A request for exemption can be done through a memo, which is reviewed and approved by the IACUC Chair.
 It is recommended that the PI contact the IACUC Chair before submitting an exemption request.